playerofceleste/pink-lavender/README.md

 list: #dab2cc
 ```
 software that natively support the theme:
-- [quartz text editor](https://github.com/DoubleDotStudios/Quartz) (known as "dark frequencies" in the current release but will be renamed in future releases)
+- [*quartz* notes app](https://github.com/DoubleDotStudios/Quartz) (known as "dark frequencies" in the current release but will be renamed in future releases)